BAndresen/instructor_assistant/README.md

 </div>

 ### Making a Dive Template
 The purpose of a dive template is to make date-pairs for different skills completed on the same day.
 Each skill with a date has an integer code.
 For example, Confined Water One's code is 0.
 The user can set other skill boxes to 0 to make a date-pair with Confined Water One.
 After saving and selecting the template on the Main UI the user can press the `Set Template` button and the program will read the date set for Confined Water One and match each of the corresponding date-pairs.
-Additionally, users can input open water flexible dive completion set points, choose course options (rdp,erdpml,computer) or toggle any section they want to leave blank.
+Additionally, users can input Open Water Flexible dive completion set points, choose course options (rdp, erdpml, computer) or toggle any section they want to leave blank.

 <br>
 <div align="center">